PabloVD/HaloGraphNet/README.md

 Predict halo masses from simulations via Graph Neural Networks.

 Given a dark matter halo and its galaxies, creates a graph with information about the 3D position, stellar mass and other properties.
 Then, it trains a Graph Neural Network to predict the mass of the host halo.
 Data are taken from the [CAMELS](https://camels.readthedocs.io/en/latest/index.html) hydrodynamic simulations, specially suited for Machine Learning purposes.
-Neural nets architectures are defined making use of the package [PyTorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/).
+Neural nets architectures are defined making use of the package [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/).

-See the papers [arXiv:2111.08683](https://arxiv.org/abs/2111.08683) and [arXiv:2111.14874](https://arxiv.org/abs/2111.14874) for more details.
+See the paper [arXiv:2111.08683](https://arxiv.org/abs/2111.08683) for more details, and [arXiv:2111.14874](https://arxiv.org/abs/2111.14874) for an application of these networks to weigh the total masses of the Milky Way and Andromeda.

 <img src="visualize_graph.png" width="500">